Q&A: Cory Schilling, senior managing director at Aon’s Reinsurance Solutions

 How has the Covid-19 pandemic affected the MGA sector?
 Have the past two years been favourable?

 The biggest issue has been around talent.
 In the post-pandemic working environment, in situations where remote working has proved successful employees can now be a part of an overall MGA platform or MGA entity irrespective of where they live.
-So we are seeing MGAs that comprise individuals based in perhaps twenty different cities now, whereas before they may have required their employees to move to certain areas.
+So we are seeing MGAs that comprise individuals based in perhaps twenty different states now, whereas before they may have required their employees to move to certain offices.

 On the theme of talent, in Aon’s recently published report, ‘MGAs: A Market on the Move’, you highlighted the attractiveness of MGAs as employers.
 Do you see a migration of talent from the traditional sector to the MGA sector?